 - It activates the parts of the brain responsible for sleep.

-In conclusion, it can be said that meditation and sleep are a good combination of sound body and mind.
+It can be said that meditation and sleep are a good combination of sound body and mind.
 However, there is evidence that meditation does reduce the amount of sleep required, but at the same time, it improves its quality and keeps your mind easy which is not a choice in sleep alone.
 Meditation is a great way of controlling your stress and providing peace to the whole body.
 It is just about the time you spend on it and the intensity you reach.
 The more effort you put in, the better you will be at it.